How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 Removing the leather toe cap (1) and the leather toe vamp (2) reveals that there’s only insubstantial lining material underneath.
 This means that both these leather sections have to be considered as viable uppers.

 Removing the leather sections (3), (4), (5) and (6) reveals that there’s only lining material underneath.
-This shows that the textile upper material isn’t one continuous piece.
-Instead a number of individual sections of textile have been sewn onto the lining material and leather has been used to cover the areas of lining material where the pieces of textile don’t meet.
+This shows that the textile upper material is not one continuous piece.
+Instead a number of individual sections of textile have been sewn onto the lining material and leather has been used to cover the areas of lining material where the pieces of textile do not meet.
 This means that all of the leather sections must be considered as viable uppers.

-Removing the leather side section (7) reveals that the textile material doesn’t continue all the way down to the sole area.
+Removing the leather side section (7) reveals that the textile material does not continue all the way down to the sole area.
 This side section also has to be considered as a viable upper.

 The small leather section on the side of the shoe (8) is used for reinforcement and has textile, not lining material, underneath it.
 This means that the textile, and not the small leather section, is the viable upper.